 During the CDBG Committee Meeting on January 28, 2019, there were no public comments.
 During the meeting on June 4, 2019 the City Council received no public comments.

-During the August 13, 2020 CDBG Citizens' Advisory Committee Meeting, there were (to be completed) public comments.
-At the August 18, 2020 City Council meeting, there were (to be completed) public comments.
+During the August 13, 2020 CDBG Citizens' Advisory Committee Meeting, there were no public comments.
+At the August 18, 2020 City Council meeting, there were no public comments.